8 Key Consulting Skills Valued by Employers and Clients

 Many successful consultants write scholarly articles, books and video talks that talk about how to develop your skills.
 Find those whose philosophies and skills match your professional goals and study their methods and advice.

-Consulting skills in the workplace
+How to apply consulting skills in the workplace

 Your role as a consultant may be to synthesize employees’ various ideas and experiences into a new way of conducting business.
 Your own creative thinking skills may inspire others to share theirs and encourage collaboration and innovative ideas that the company can implement once you are done with your work there.